Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

   therefore not a direct measurement of the `simple-TAN` small-angle-approximation error alone.

-3. `AZP` is correct for the tested HI files.
+3. `AZP` is correct for the tested non-slanted HI files.

 - JHV `world -> helioprojective -> AZP plane -> pixel`
 - `AZP plane -> helioprojective angles`
 - matches Astropy to numerical precision
 - the tested HI files are non-slanted: `PV2_2` is absent, so `gamma = 0`
+- JHV also implements slanted `AZP`, but that case is not validated by the sample set reported in this note
 - representative measured results include:
   - full pixel-center check on `20250622_000831_s4h1A.fts`:
     - `1.72e-7 mas` max (`2.387424e-12 px`)